grscheller/scheller-linux-archive/grok/grokJava/README.md

 ## Java:
 An attempt to better familiarize myself with Java coming at it from a Python and Scala perspective.
-Post Java 8 oriented.
+Java code compiles down to byte code which runs on any system that has a Java Virtual Machine (JVM).

 ### [Testing JVM for Word Tearing](wordTearing/)
 Java program to test for "word tearing" occuring in the